openregister/specification/content/entry-def.md

 ## Hash

-The entry hash is a function that takes an entry and a hashing algorithm and returns a [Hash datatype](/datatypes/hash/).
+The identity of an entry computed from its content.
 It is used for [auditability](/auditability/) as the  Merkle tree leaf hashes.

+The function takes an entry and a [hashing algorithm](/glossary/hashing-algorithm/) and returns a [Hash datatype](/datatypes/hash/).

 ```elm
 entryHash : Entry -> Alg -> Hash